Code placement in Engee Function blocks

 We will calculate the variance with the Bessel correction (from here N-1).

-It is worth paying attention to the setting of inputs and outputs of this block.
+It is worth paying attention to the configuration of the inputs and outputs of this unit.

-The three panels that are illustrated show the properties of the block, the configuration of its input and output ports, and the configuration of the parameters that are passed to the code.
+The three panels shown in the illustration show the properties of the block, the configuration of its input and output ports, and the settings of the parameters that are passed to the code.

-• on the "parameters" tab (Parameters) we only indicate that the block has no additional parameters passed to the code (the number is equal to 0).
+Parameters) we only indicate that the block does not have additional parameters passed to the code (the number is equal to0).

-We can specify the specific length of the input vector (5,), following the syntax for describing one-dimensional tuples (Tuple), or we can rely on the compiler and define the input dimension as inherited (equal to -1).
+We can specify the specific length of the input vector.
+(5,) observing the syntax of describing one - dimensional tuples (Tuple), or we can rely on the compiler and define the dimension of the input signal as inherited (equal to -1).

-Let's place our block in the following environment (model engee_function_basics.engee):
+Let's put our block in the following environment (model engee_function_basics.engee):

-Let's run the model using Programming commands and plot the graph:
+Let's run the model using the Program Control commands and build a graph.:

 mName = "engee_function_basics"